rtasalem/macbook-config/defra-setup/INDEX.md

 brew install yq
 ```
 ***
-### NPM Save Prefix
+### NPM Package Version Prefix
 - Configuring save prefix to remove the `^` that is prefixed to the version number of NPM packages after installing them/when they are listed in the `package.json`.
 ##### Instructions
 - Open terminal and run the following command:
 ```
-npm config set save-prefix=''
+npm config set save-exact true
 ```
 - This will remove the caret (`^`) from the version numbers of NPM packages in the `package.json`.
-This can also be used to change the prefix to whatever symbol you want e.g. `~`.
-- Just removed it because it was suggested to do.
+The caret means that it will install the latest version and the versions succeeding (from my understanding at least).
+This is not needed for Defra projects, hence why we use the above command to get rid of the caret.
 ***
 ### Azure Data Studio
 - Originally used this to clean up database (remove duplicate data/rows etc.) from the SND3 database on ADP using PostgreSQL syntax.